kthackse/join/README.md

 * MySQL

 ## Deploy
-1. Clone repository to your computer with `git clone https://github.com/kthackais/subscribe && cd subscribe`
+1. Clone repository to your computer with `git clone https://github.com/kthackais/join && cd join`
 2. Install PHP and MySQL if needed
 3. Run `mysql < db/db.sql` to create the database
 4. Create user and set the password with `CREATE USER '[USERNAME]'@'localhost' IDENTIFIED BY '[PASSWORD]';`